Rock5901/Rock-Rat-Helper/ReadMe.txt

 ***ONLY WORKS IN 1920x1080***

+Uses pixel scanners to see when full on resource and when cooldowns are ready.

 Keybinds (maybe add all keybind support when im not lazy) Skeleton Mage : Left Click
 Land Of The Dead : 2